mvolkmann/blog/src/smalltalk.md

 select Preferences...Show ST-80 Assignments.
 The next time code is modified, all the `:=` messages will be rendered by a left pointing arrow.

+TODO: Does this also enable returning the `^` return character as an up arrow?

 To disable this, open the World menu and select Preferences...Show ANSI Assignments.